 Example use case: managing a portfolio of IT projects

 Reporting on trends in your business isn’t limited to specific industries or use cases.
 However, for the sake of simplicity we’ll focus on a specific example to walk through the process.

-Imagine that our company’s IT team uses Quick Base to manage their projects.
+Imagine that your company’s IT team uses Quick Base to manage their projects.
 These projects are wide-ranging, from purchasing and integrating new software platforms, deciding how to upgrade employee laptops, or modernizing their technology ecosystem to protect sensitive customer data.

-Imagine that our company’s executive team has identified some key processes that are currently managed in spreadsheets, and this year one of our major priorities is moving those processes into the cloud.
+Imagine that your company’s executive team has identified some key processes that are currently managed in spreadsheets, and this year one of our major priorities is moving those processes into the cloud.
 Keeping track of the progress of those projects is critical to the company’s success and growth in the coming year.

 How pipelines can help

 Many Quick Base customers build trend reports to monitor projects and to identify ways they can improve their processes every day.
 Charts like the one below help you stay ahead of the curve, and you can populate this type of visualization using Pipelines.

 To connect a pipeline with one of your Quick Base apps, you will need a user token.
 So, before you create your pipeline, it’s best to create the user token.
 Here’s how to create one: